kuma35/thinking-forth-translate/chapter6.rst

     Certainly you get more confidence in the idea.

-Compare this view with the criteria for decomposing a module espoused by structured design in :doc:`chapter1`.
+Compare this view with the criteria for decomposing a module espoused by structured design in :doc:`Chapter One<chapter1>`.
 According to that method, a module should exhibit “functional binding,” which can be verified by describing its function in a single, non-compound, *sentence*.
 Forth’s “atom,” a *name*, is an order of